dustin-py/dustin-py.github.io/_posts/2020-06-23-myfirstpost.md

 ---
 layout: post
 title: The Big Five
-subtitle: <b>Is there a large difference in base personality traits of individuals amongst a range of countries?</b>
+subtitle: <b>Is there a large difference in base personality traits of individuals among a range of countries?</b>
 gh-repo: https://github.com/dustin-py/Unit_1_Build
 gh-badge: [star, fork, follow]
 tags: [big,five,personalities]